erin-atkinson/FrontalInstabilities/notes/4-visualization.md

 In 2D, Makie plotting functions typically take an array for the x and y coodinates, as well as a 2D array, or function `f(x, y)` to plot.
 There are many keyword arguments that may be used to configure a `Figure`, `Axis` or plot, and these can be found in the [documentation](https://docs.makie.org/stable/), or with `?heatmap`, for instance. `L"x / \text{m}"` is an example of a LaTeX string, included in Makie, that allows easily making pretty text in figures.
 If needed, you can interpolate into these with `%$` rather than `$`.

-The [cmocean](https://docs.makie.org/stable/explanations/colors#cmocean) colormaps are common in climate science.
+The [cmocean](https://docs.makie.org/stable/explanations/colors#cmocean) colormaps or variants are frequently used in climate science, and many have common meanings which help readers intuit your results.

 > ### Exercise 1
 >